veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 ga('send', 'pageview', '/index.html');
 ~~~

-With that change, you can safely eliminate referrer spam by creating a filter that excludes all page views with
+With that change, you can safely eliminate ghost referrals by creating a filter that excludes all page views with
-request URI `/`, because that URI will no longer be reported in legitimate page views:
+the *Request URI* field set to `/`, because that URI will no longer be reported in legitimate page views:

 ![Referrer spam filter](/assets/2015-01-21-referrer-spam/filter.png)